Why Do Savings Account Interest Rates Go So Low?

 Eventually, the demand for loans rises, while the supply of deposits dries up — until banks need to attract more deposits to meet the demand for loans.
 That is when they will increase the interest rates they offer savers.

 The other factor that may cause banks to increase what they pay for deposits is the Federal Funds Rate, which the Federal Reserve controls.
-At the Federal Reserve’s meeting in June 2021, members implied that they might raise interest rates in 2023.

 How to Deal With Low Savings Interest Rates